Eating Out During Whole30: Hack the Menu

 Sure, bread might be off the menu, but everything in between those two slices is likely okay!
 Ask for the filling to be served on its own, on lettuce or in lettuce cups.
 Skip the cheese, hummus and dairy-based sauces and see if they offer avocado, guacamole or a fried egg instead.

-Perhaps the simplest thing you can have on the Whole30 plan, salads packed with interesting ingredients are not only filling, but truly satisfying.
+Perhaps the simplest thing you can have on your Whole30 eating out plan is salad!
+Salads can be jam-packed with interesting ingredients, making them not only filling, but truly satisfying.
 Look for a variety of greens (add in extras of different types if you’re feeling crafty); fresh herbs; fish, poultry or meat; compliant nuts and seeds and dressing crafted with healthy oils like coconut, ghee or walnut.
 You won’t be disappointed.

 Remember that if an ingredient exists elsewhere on the menu (capers and sun-dried tomatoes!), you can likely have it added to your meal for extra flavor, texture and nutrients.